 - Documentation of informed consent discussion as well as any consent forms signed

 - Any other documentation from consults, referrals, or patients’ physicians

 6. Document All of the Facts

 In documentation in a patient chart, stick to the facts.
-Remember, anything documented could be brought up in a court of law and that the patient record is a legal document.
+Remember, anything documented could be brought up in a court of law and the patient record is a legal document.
 I would suggest that it can be a good idea in some instances to document with quotation marks what a patient does say.
 Certainly, documenting what is done is necessary but also what is not done as well.
-Documenting a patient’s lack of compliance, such as refusing to accept recommended treatment, missing or canceling appointments, is also important.
+Documenting a patient’s lack of compliance, such as refusing to accept recommended treatment, or missing or canceling appointments, is also important.

 7. Changing Records

 Changing a record should never be done!
 If you need to make a correction, which certainly does happen, it needs to be done appropriately so as not to appear that you are altering the record.
 The correction is done via a separate entry and noted as a correction.